-Swift County and Federated Telephone Cooperative (FTC) have received 4.95 million US dollars, which is the highest award in this year’s latest round of funding for expansion of broadband services in Minnesota.
+Swift County and Federated Telephone Cooperative (FTC) have received 4.95 million US dollars, which is the highest award in this year’s latest round of funding for the expansion of broadband services in Minnesota.

-The townships in the eastern half of the county that includes in the current phase of network expansion are Kerkhoven, Hayes, Pillsbury, Dublin, Kildare, Camp Lake, Benson, Torning, Cashel, Swenoda, Six Mile Grove and Clontarf.
+The townships in the eastern half of the county that includes in the current phase of network expansion are Kerkhoven, Hayes, Pillsbury, Dublin, Kildare, Camp Lake, Benson, Torning, Cashel, Swenoda, Six Mile Grove, and Clontarf.

 There were sections along U.S. Highway 12 between Murdock and Kerkhoven that would be excluded from the project as well as some areas east of Benson between Minnesota Highway 9 and U.S. Highway 12.
 Much of the western half of the county already has fiber optic cable.

 The total project cost is 12.5 million US dollars.
 Around sixty percent of the project cost, which is around 7.5 million US dollars will be provided to FTC as a loan from Swift County.
 Swift County’s Board of Commissioners plans to pass a bond issue early in 2016 with the proceeds being loaned to Federated for the project.